cijhho123/PPL-Assignments/Assignment 4/Readme.md

 # Assignment 4
 This assignment is mainly focused on implementing CPS functions, working with lazy lists, and solve logic programming problems.

-CPS Functions: Implement pipe$, a CPS-based function composition tool, and demonstrate its equivalence to standard pipe.
+* **CPS Functions:** Implement ```pipe$```, a CPS-based function composition tool, and demonstrate its equivalence to standard pipe.

-Lazy Lists: Develop procedures for reducing values in lazy lists, creating lazy lists with incremental reductions, and generating lazy approximations to π.
+* **Lazy Lists:** Develop procedures for reducing values in lazy lists, creating lazy lists with incremental reductions, and generating lazy approximations to π.

-Logic Programming: Perform unification tasks, and implement pathfinding, edge reversal, and node degree calculations in directed graphs using Prolog.
+* **Logic Programming:** Perform unification tasks, and implement pathfinding, edge reversal, and node degree calculations in directed graphs using Prolog.

-# Table of content
-* The assignment document is located here
-* The skeleton files are located here
-* The solution is located here
-* The theoretical solution is located here

 # Setting up the project
 0. Download the repo and unzip it.